HOPE-UIB-BIO/Asian_palynological_synthesis/README.md

 - Execute all individual steps with the `___Init_project___.R` script.
 This will result in the preparation of all R-packages using the [`{renv}` package](https://rstudio.github.io/renv/articles/renv.html), which is an R dependency management of your projects.
 Mainly it will install a crucial R-package [`{REcopol}`](https://github.com/HOPE-UIB-BIO/R-Ecopol-package) and and all its dependencies.
 The latest release of {REcopol} is automatically installed in the project set-up stage.
 Note that installing all packages can take a substantial amount of time.

-- Run the `00_Config_file.R` at the beginning of running the R scripts so that the project configuration, reguired packages, and functions are loaded properly.
+- Run the `00_Config_file.R` at the beginning of running the R scripts so that the project configuration, required packages, and functions are loaded properly.